 Google’s parent company, Alphabet, looks beyond search engines and online advertising to deliver fully autonomous cars.
 Alphabet’s self-driving technology division, Waymo, has been working on self-driving technology since 2009.

-Today, Waymo has the potential to transform the transportation industry — not just in reducing crashes and traffic but also in terms of revolutionizing the way people commute.
+Today, Waymo has the potential to transform the transportation industry — not just by reducing crashes and traffic but also in terms of revolutionizing the way people commute.
 Built from the ground up with safety in mind, its autonomous vehicles are currently shuttling riders around California in self-driving taxis.

 For over 20 years, IBM has been at the forefront of artificial intelligence developments.
 The company made waves with its Deep Blue computer in 1997, which was the first to beat a chess grandmaster.
 If that wasn’t enough, IBM also made headlines in 2011 with Watson, a Jeopardy-playing computer system.
 The company is now pushing artificial intelligence boundaries with Project Debater, an AI system designed to debate human opponents.